-Operating Loss
+Operating Income (Loss)

-Operating loss from our Oil and Gas Markets products for fiscal year 2022 was \$(7.5) million, a decrease of \$(8.7) million, or 53.5%, from the prior fiscal year.
-The decrease in operating loss was primarily due to (i) higher wireless rental revenue and related gross profits due to improved utilization of our OBX rental fleet and (ii) a \$3.6 million increase to a favorable non-cash adjustment to the estimated fair value of contingent consideration related to our OptoSeis® acquisition when compared to the same period of the prior fiscal year.
-The decrease in operating loss was partially offset by an increase in research and development costs.
+Operating income associated with our Oil and Gas Markets products for fiscal year 2023 was \$15.8 million, compared to an operating loss of \$(7.5) million from the prior fiscal year.
+The increase in operating income was primarily due to higher wireless rental revenue and related gross profits due to improved utilization of our OBX rental fleet.
+The improvement in operating income was partially offset by a (i) decrease in wireless product revenue and related gross profits and (ii) \$4.4 million favorable non-cash adjustment reported in the prior fiscal year related to the estimated fair value of contingent consideration related to our OptoSeis® acquisition.